 |11 – 12 p.m.||String Quartet Coaching by the Faculty|

 |3:30 – 5:30 p.m.||Orchestra Rehearsal|

 *Afternoon/Evening sessions will focus on different subjects including Ensemble Playing, Individual Technique, Practicing, Sight-Reading, Improvisation on Acoustic and Electric Instruments, etc.

 - Game night

 - Q&A session regarding college, auditioning, and life as a professional musician

 What is Anderson University StringFest?

-This is an extraordinary musical experience designed specifically for high school students.
+This is an extraordinary musical experience designed specifically for students.
 The unique program was developed by Anderson University music string faculty and is sponsored by Anderson University.

 Who can attend the Anderson University StringFest?

-Any high school student interested in improving their level of playing should register for this camp.
+Any student interested in improving their level of playing should register for this camp.